Craig Lodge Community: The purpose of the Community

-The Community’s life has a strong calling to service.
+The Community's life has a strong calling to service.
 First and foremost by offering hospitality to the guests who come on retreat at Craig Lodge; by praying with them and making them feel at home.
-The Community is committed to youth work running several youth events each year at Craig Lodge – Easter, Summer & Advent.
+The Community is committed to youth work running several youth events each year at Craig Lodge – Easter, Summer and Advent.
 There is also an outreach team that carries out missions in secondary schools.
 The Community has a popular music ministry that leads the lively weekly praise and worship prayer group and is a hallmark of the Craig Lodge youth events.
 The Community is also eager to support family life and makes special efforts to make families welcome at Craig Lodge.
 Over the last years it has developed Family Week retreats that are geared to the needs of young families and include talks for parents alongside activities for the children.
-The patron saints of Craig Lodge Community are: Our Lady Queen of Peace, St Joseph and St Therese of Lisieux.
+The patron saints of Craig Lodge Community are: Our Lady Queen of Peace, Saint Joseph, Saint Therese of Lisieux and Saint Francis.